Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 type the target query string in the bar, and select some attributes (e.g. age, fine, regDate) for sorting before querying.
-A list of legal cases will be returned after users click the search button, and meta data of all retrieved legal cases can be demonstrated in detail.
+A list of legal cases will be returned after users click the search button, and meta-data of all retrieved legal cases can be demonstrated in detail.

 Note that we implement the server with SpringBoot framework (Java), and the frontend with BootStrap and jQuery framework (HTML, CSS, JavaScript).
-Our website is constructed based on MVC architecture.
+Our website is built based on MVC architecture.

 ### Query String Format

 For instrument query, you simply need to type any sentences you need.
 There is no strict format for instrument query.

-For Boolean query, we support two formats valid to query string.
+However for Boolean query, we support two formats valid to query string.
 - one-shot query string, namely any query string without any predicates for Boolean retrieval
 - Boolean query string, namely a query string following the format of set operation and attribute identification.